„Good supervision means that you adapt to the needs of the doctoral candidates.“ – An interview with Professor Reiher

 From where you are today, what would you tell someone who wants to go into academia?
 Is there any advice that you would give?

 So I think, there you. for your, for your own, like emotional wellbeing it’s really important to recognize that there’s a lot of luck and cyclical nature to academic jobs.
 And, so departments go through phases.
-They have capacity to take on new new positions and they, at the time will, they’ll conceive of like this is what we need.
+They have capacity to take on new positions and they, at the time will, they’ll conceive of like this is what we need.
 We need someone who can do this.
 We need somebody who can do machine learning and look at image data, or we need somebody who can do statistical genetics and look at rare variants you know so it’s, I It’s not always so specific but, but It helps to have those, it helps to have already, done work in those areas and that, and there’s a, there’s an aspect of like luck.
 If you happen to be, you know, have that in your CV.
 So one thing that you can do to, you know, to – to plan for that is to try to have some diversity in the papers that go into your dissertation or the chapters of your dissertation.
 Like the broader you spread yourself the more chance you have that something on there will appeal later on to, to a committee, a search committee.
 So you know, something here in, in cancer biology and something here in, in gene regulation yeah so that’s kind of specific to my field but, kind of, you know, having a little bit of spread in the chapters of your dissertation will help you like attract a postdoc advisor and then, and then appeal to a search committee later on.
 But it’s not like, you know there’s a – if you ask people who have positions, like, what did you do?
 There’s a lot of, ascertainment bias in that.
-Like, you know they’ll tell you everything that they did, but you’re not hearing from, you know a representative sample – as a statistician I have to bring up the the bias problem yeah and then I, you know, I don’t know much about, I can’t I can’t comment much because I didn’t – I never sought out a position in Germany. as a PI.
-So, yeah, I, yeah I don’t have I don’t I wouldn’t be able to compare very well.
+Like, you know they’ll tell you everything that they did, but you’re not hearing from, you know a representative sample – as a statistician I have to bring up the bias problem yeah and then I, you know, I don’t know much about, I can’t I can’t comment much because I didn’t – I never sought out a position in Germany. as a PI.
+So, yeah, I wouldn’t be able to compare very well.

 Our last question – if you could time travel back to the beginning of your doctorate to give yourself advice, what would you say to your past self?

-Sure. so the advice I would give to, to myself going back in time is that I think it’s – it’s, you will not appreciate the random interactions you have during your PhD and how those will inform you later on.
+Sure.
+So the advice I would give to, to myself going back in time is that I think it’s – it’s, you will not appreciate the random interactions you have during your PhD and how those will inform you later on.
 So, you know go to talks that make no sense to you.
 Don’t worry about the fact that they make no sense to you.
 You know, write down the words that people say a bunch and that seemed to be important so you could look them up later.
 And, you cannot – you can’t plan ahead and understand how small conversations you have at a conference or talks you go to that are totally weird will later on, you know, be highly relevant for your research program and will be like future directions that you take.
-So there’s a, there’s a there’s an element of, of like spontaneity that you should pursue – just like, pursue your curiosity even if you have no training in that area.
+So there’s an element of, of like spontaneity that you should pursue – just like, pursue your curiosity even if you have no training in that area.
 Just you know go to those weird talks and sessions.